Zaynab (novel): Literary significance & criticism

 Despite the structural flaws of the novel (its unrestricted romanticism, its poor division of the focus on Zaynab and Hamid, and a letter by Hamid which is unashamedly Haykal's own recapitulation of all the events that have transpired thus far), the novel is hugely important as the beginning point of the era of the modern Egyptian novel, infused with vernacular language, local characters, and a liberal politico-social dimension.

 Film, TV, or theatrical adaptations

-The novel became the basis for Egypt's first (silent) film, Zaynab, which was produced in 1925.
+The novel became the basis for an Egyptian silent film, Zaynab, which was produced in 1930.